michaelpierrelee/2021-timenexus-paper/methods_to_build_multilayer_networks.md

    2. If one wants to show the layers 3 to 6 for example: **select the layer to focus = 3, number of adjacent layers = 3**, show adjacent layers = forward (default).
    3. Update the view.

-For more details, see the documentation.
+For more details, see the [documentation](https://gitlab.com/habermann_lab/timenexus-cytoscape-app/-/blob/master/documentation/doc.md).

-* **For the mouse dataset**
+### For the mouse dataset

-The same principle was applied to the mouse dataset.
+The same principle was applied to the mouse dataset, with only **PathLinker** K=50 and 3 layers (instead of 16).